delatbabel/viewpages/README.md

 using its own CMS classes to do things like loading files (from disk or from cache if they are present) using the Laravel File and Cache facades.
 This is not what we want to do at all.

+Another fundamental issue is that a Twig template doesn't compile to plain PHP like a blade template does, it compiles to a class that must be loaded and then rendered.
+This will require a new loading engine that's different to the PhpEngine supplied in the Illuminate/View mechanism.

 ## Callouts

 The original package that this was derived from had the idea of callouts.
 This meant that